onzfonz/comp227/src/content/0/en/part0d.md

 If you want that file to become part of the record, you'll need to stage the changes, which you can do again by calling this ambiguous term `add`.
 If you were to add the file, then it would show in green again to let you know that it will be committed.
-However, there is a way to automatically commit any of your tracked files into your repository, which is to use the flag -a, so typically when I commit, I do something like this:
+However, there is a way to automatically commit any of your tracked files into your repository, which is to use the flag `-a`, so typically when I commit, I do something like this:

 ```bash
 git commit -am "Personalized the readme with my name Osvaldo"
 ```

-While
-I typically use the `-a` flag to automatically add all my changes to the next commit, one reason for not automatically adding (or staging) all changes is to make multiple commits so that you split apart multiple changes that you’ve made.
+While I typically use the `-a` flag to automatically add all my changes to the next commit, one reason for not automatically adding (or staging) all changes is to make multiple commits so that you split apart multiple changes that you’ve made.
- Leaving files unstaged won’t
-make them a part of the commit, so you can commit multiple times and add the appropriate files to address each bug or feature for example and to provide an appropriate message for each.
+Leaving files unstaged won’t make them a part of the commit, so you can commit multiple times and add the appropriate files to address each bug or feature for example and to provide an appropriate message for each.
 Therefore, if you made multiple changes, each commit will have just the files related to that change or improvement instead of a bunch of unrelated things.

-However, because I advocate for committing often, I will mostly have you use the -a option so that git commits all changes to tracked files.
+However, because I advocate for committing often, I will mostly have you use the `-a` option so that Git commits all changes to tracked files.

 Committing will save the changes to the local repository.
 The `–a` switch